agupta73/kdms/README.md

 2. In the terminal window, go to the kdms folder (the root folder where these files are also stored)

-3. run the command: docker image build -t agupta73/ckdms:v1.n .
+3. run the command: docker-compose up --build

-(please note  v1.n in the above line. "n" is version number and you can change it as you want to with the code modifications.
+4. when Step 3 is successful, run following:

-Also, you can use your own docker repository name, if you have one, as opposed to agupta73)
+    go inside the mysql container and set echo 'max_allowed_packet = 4096M'

-4. when 3 is successful, run following command:
+    to import the high volume database

-docker container run -itd --name mykdms -p 909:80 -p 910:443 agupta73/ckdms:v1.1 (if you used your own repository, please replace agupta73 with your repository name)
+    download the db dump from G-Drive and run the below command to import the database. mysql -u <DB_USER> -p <DB_NAME> < shared/<DB_DUMP_FILE_NAME_WITH_EXTENSION>

 5. open browser and use url http://localhost:909/kdms/UI/login.php to access KDMS running on the container.